phanerka/link-stash/(TEMP) launch prep.md

-porl tabl contains names of text files correct names of asset bundles that contain assets credit a guy who dropped a lit of creature spawn names crs region properties: sundown music mention overseer properties to adding overseer thing, as well the link to rw forum function trace feature in dnspy mention fixing custom.log() feature in dll file for better consoleLog.txt is broadcast for spearmaster only? tokens thru dev tools? gotta check note on watchers moving water hiding connections yeah adas watcher ambient thing slugbase used for cutscenes in region making too?.... fix baking guide mention that garbage worms still need to be added via world_xx.txt
+porl tabl contains names of text files correct names of asset bundles that contain assets credit a guy who dropped a list of creatures and objects IDs (i extended it) crs region properties: sundown music mention overseer properties to adding overseer thing, as well the link to rw forum mention fixing custom.log() feature in dll file for better consoleLog.txt tokens thru dev tools? gotta check
+(and all subtypes of `PlacedObject.Data`) `PlacedObject.Data.ToString()`: how its stored in settings files as i understand note on watchers moving water hiding connections yeah adas watcher ambient thing slugbase used for cutscenes in region making too?.... fix baking guide
 > if you press `i` with devtools enabled, it'll show the currently playing sounds in the upper left; that way you can check if it's playing your sound or not

 https://discord.com/channels/600037764385210389/600037764385210391/1356577615951040562